cmungall/shoge/README.md

  * @Atom - an ontology symbol, denoted using the @ functor, generates an ontology term.
 This can be thought of as an atomic unit.

-A symbol can also be of the form Relation some Term
+A symbol can also be of the form 'Relation some Term'

 For example, the following rule: